iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 "Java".charAt(2); //=> v
 ~~~

+In Clojure, the function name always goes first, and the parameters come after
-The Clojure prefix syntax might take some time to get used to, but becomes
+it, including the object, if such is present.
+The Clojure syntax might take
-natural after you've written a few programs in it.
+some time to get used to, but becomes natural after you've written a few
+Clojure programs.

 ## Notation